Home/Journal

 Energy Performance Certificate (EPC)

-Penalty for non-compliance: Up to £5,000 fine for letting a property below the minimum rating.
+Penalty for non-compliance: Up to £5,000 fine for letting below the minimum rating.

 Smoke and Carbon Monoxide Alarms